The use of plugins allows you to extend the TeamCity functionality. See the existing TeamCity plugins written by JetBrains developers and community.

 - The TeamCity open API provides the

-jetbrains.buildServer.web.openapi.WebControllerManager which allows registering custom controllers using the path to them: the path is a part of URL starting with a slash
+jetbrains.buildServer.web.openapi.WebControllerManager which allows registering custom controllers using the path to the controller: the path is a part of URL starting with a

 /appended to the URL of the server root.

-At the moment our AppServer.Java file looks as follows:
+At the moment our AppServer.Java looks as follows: